| | Here, it seems to me, we have the Psalmist in trouble bewailing the bondage to earthly things in which he finds his mind to be held. His soul

 hearts confess the wrong.

 “Teach me thy statutes.”
-Being truly sorry for his fault, and having
+Being truly sorry for his fault, and havingobtained Full forgiveness, he is anxious to avoid offending again, and hence

 he begs to be taught obedience.
 He was not willing to sin through